Reviewed by Dr Jessica Gunawan and Physician Lim Sock Ling

 2. Skin care

-The antioxidants and vitamins in flower tea aid in quick cell recovery, improving blemishes and protecting skin from scarring
+The antioxidants and vitamins in flower tea aid in quick cell recovery, improving blemishes and protecting skin from scarring.
+If you have blemish-prone skin, try a herbal steam bath to keep pores clean and clear.

 3. Facial mask